mgeri/binary-trees-bench/README.md

 3. **Binarytrees3**: like Binarytree but each test use its own pool of Nodes.
 C and Go uses a contiguous memory array of Nodes, Java use an array of reference (so as expected it could not have a great benefit from it)
 4. **Binarytrees4**: join Binarytrees2 and Binarytrees3, i.e. it uses concurrency and a memory pool of Nodes.

-Note: here is also a Binarytrees4_1 for Go, which is the same test as Binarytrees4 where  each node instead of having a pointer for left and right nodes, has a node "identifier": this should help Go GC because of less references to analyze.
+Note: there is also a Binarytrees4_1 for Go, which is the same test as Binarytrees4 where each node instead of having a pointer for left and right nodes, has a node "identifier": this should help Go GC because of less references to analyze.

 ## Hardware, OS and compiler/jvm version